These apples scream October.

 - While the nuts roast, start the caramel.
 Push the twigs or wooden sticks into the top of the apples.
 Return apples to the refrigerator until caramel is ready for dipping.
 Line a baking sheet with wax paper.

 - Place sugar, corn syrup, and bourbon in a large saucepan.
-Bring to a boil, stirring until dissolved.
+Bring to a boil, boil, without stirring, 9 minutes or until light golden.
 Add the heavy cream, butter, vanilla, and salt, slowly stirring into pan.
 Boil until candy thermometer reaches 235°, stirring frequently.
 This took me a total of about 25 minutes.